stefnotch/vibrating-alarm-clock/README.md

 A little Android alarm clock that talks to a vibrator

 ## TODO:
-- Show "not connected" warning if we aren't connected
 - Snooze (now quite doable since alarms are super unique and super won't have collisions)
   - Add a new field to alarm (isTemporary)
   - When starting the device (we got a trigger there), query all isTemporary and delete them